projectara/greybus-spec/source/device_class.rst

 Greybus NFC Send Packet Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus NFC Send Packet Operation allows an AP or NFC Module to send an NFC NCI Packet to the associated NFC Module or AP, respectively.
+The Greybus NFC Send Packet Operation allows an AP Module or NFC Module to send an NFC NCI Packet to the associated NFC Module or AP Module, respectively.

 Greybus NFC Send Packet Request